π Solution for Exercise M2.01#

 use a learning curve to determine the usefulness of adding new samples in the dataset when building a classifier.

-To make these experiments we will first load the blood transfusion dataset.
+To make these experiments we first load the blood transfusion dataset.

 Note